LONG READ: China and the West are on a collision course

 “Humanity is in the midst of a global upheaval, on a scale unseen in 500 years: namely, the relative decline of Europe and the United States, the rise of China and the Global South, and the resulting revolutionary transformation of the international landscape,” said Yao in the preface to his essay.

 But China’s approach is not as aggressive as Russia’s.
-At the Boao conference last week, the Asian equivalent of western-dominated Davos, Chinese Prime Minister Lee Hsien Loong said that China now dominates trade in Asia, but going forward should build up a “intense mesh” of interactions rather than adopt a China-led “spoke and wheel” approach to everyone’s mutual advantage.
+At the Boao conference last week, the Asian equivalent of western-dominated Davos, Chinese Prime Minister Li Qiang said that China now dominates trade in Asia, but going forward should build up a “intense mesh” of interactions rather than adopt a China-led “spoke and wheel” approach to everyone’s mutual advantage.

 Yao’s essay is interesting in that it highlights many grievances China has with the West and echoes both India and Africa’s resentment of the past colonial abuses by the West.
 He highlights the Western “overreach” by what he claims is the wasting of money on multiple military campaigns, rampant and unproductive financial speculation in the endless pursuit of profit, and the growing inequality of Western societies, which has left them fragile.